0

 Estimated Time: 1 Hour

 This easy trail begins behind the Chisos Basin visitor center and winds through the Mountain juniper forests with views of the surrounding Chisos Mountains.
-The hike is perfect for those short on time or looking for an easier trail in the magnificent Chisos Basin.
+The hike is perfect if you’re short on time or looking for an easier trail in the magnificent Chisos Basin.

-If you plan on hiking the more strenuous trails to South Rim, Laguna Meadows or Emory Peak, those hikes leave from the trailhead.
+If you plan on hiking the more strenuous trails to South Rim, Laguna Meadows or Emory Peak, those hikes also leave from the same trailhead.

 Hot Springs Historic Trail